Is The Essential Wilderness Survival Skills Online Course Right for You? Take the Free Quiz!

 By Filip Tkaczyk

 Wild edible berries are a delight to find and to eat!
-There is a wealth of wild berries throughout North America, and a great number of them grow here in the Pacific Northwest region.
-Berries come in many shapes, colors and flavors.
+There is a wealth of wild berries throughout North America.
+Berries come in many shapes, colors, and flavors.
 Here are some details to think about as you go out searching for these wild delicacies.

 wild edible berries dish